cristiroma/bookmark/README.md

 # Bookmark
-Is a list of web resources for developers
+This repo contains two things:a list of links to web developer resources and a list of tutorials